PopescuStefanRadu/learnt/angular.md

-ngOnChanges receives changes on inputs as an object: changes.field1, changes.field2 etc.
+ngOnChanges receives changes on inputs as an object: changes.field1, changes.field2 etc. ngOnChanges is ran after to @Input() annotated properties

 DoCheck - check for changes that angular cannot detect automatically